 The sugar skulls fascinate me the most.
 They aren’t meant to be scary, but rather fun and celebratory.
 Still, relaying that message to young kids can be tough.
 Inevitable, someone (usually a boy!) will want to create the scariest skull possible–blood, vampire teeth and gore.
 Oh well.
 I suppose that can be fun, too.
 I just prefer the flowers and glitter!

 So here’s what we did:

 Along the side of the skull, draw large and small flowers.
-Marigolds are the traditional flower but I encourage flowers of any design, even a venus-fly catcher as was the case in one class!
+Marigolds are the traditional flowers but I encourage flowers of any design, even a venus fly catcher was the case in one class!
 Using oil pastel or bright colored paints (my choice), paint or color the flowers.
 I bought a set of florescent paints this Fall, so I used a few colors in this project.
 Worked well, but regular tempera paint would have been fine.

-After the skull and flowers are painted and colored in, cut out skull and ll flowers.
+After the skull and flowers are painted and colored in, cut them out.
 Glue onto black drawing paper.
 Encourage some overlap with the flowers, especially if a child has many.

 As a final embellishment, set out a tray of craft jewels and allow kids to decorate.
 For glitter, use white school glue to draw lines around shapes and then sprinkle and shake with glitter!
 Sparkling, messy and a whole lot of fun!

 Note to teachers in large classes: It’s my best advice to allow only an adult to sprinkle the glitter.
 Utter chaos could result if thirty 3rd graders are left in charge!

 More Day of the Dead Art Projects

 Click the image below to receive a free Sugar Skull Drawing Guide